Christ's Church, Rye: Buildings and architecture

 Christ's Church consists of a number of buildings, including the church, parish hall, rectory and nursery school.

 The church was constructed with granite and brownstone, with a rose window and 100 ft clock tower at the west end.
-The stained glass window in the chancel was designed by Louis Comfort Tiffany in the 1890s, around the same time that a new altar and reredos were acquired.
-The church organ, made by Austin Organs of Hartford, Connecticut, was installed in 1964.
+The stained glass window in the chancel was designed by Louis Comfort Tiffany in the 1890s, around the same time that a new altar, reredos and organ were acquired.
+The organ was replaced by Clarence Watters in the 1920s with a Wangerin instrument, on which Marcel Dupré played the dedicatory recital, and again in the 1960s with an instrument made by Austin Organs of Hartford, Connecticut.

 Adjoining the church are the parish hall, built in the 1920s, and the Chapel of Thanksgiving, which was added in 1952.
 The nursery school wing, designed by the firm of Rogers & Butler, was added in 1957–1958 and contains classrooms for Christ's Church Nursery School and offices for clergy and staff.
 The rectory was built in 1878 by the New York architects McKim, Mead & Bigelow (later McKim, Mead & White).